SolJCam/animal_shelter/README.md

 ### Step One: Cloning the database

-Clone the repo, useing the following url: https://github.com/SolJCam/animal_shelter.git
+Clone the repo, using the following url: https://github.com/SolJCam/animal_shelter.git